rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     Little children, keep yourselves from idols.
 Amen.

-The Mosaic law rightly forbids man-made graven images, "molten gods" such as the golden calf -- which was a near universal practice in the ancient world.
+The Mosaic law rightly forbids man-made graven images, "molten gods" such as the golden calf.
+That kind of idol worship was a near universal practice in the ancient world.
-Christ elevated this prohibition to anything outside of Himself, towards the greatest commandment to love God with all your heart, mind, and soul.
+Christ elevated this prohibition of idol worship to anything outside of Himself, perfectly expressed in the greatest commandment to love God with all your heart, mind, and soul.
 We are to worship the one true God, whose word became flesh, the only begotten Son of God.

 Christ is the image and also the sacrifice -- no molten idol can contain the Son of God -- but man was made in the image and likeness of God, thus the living God became a living icon (a man without sin), who is the sacrifice for our salvation.

-The life of Christ is a clear testament to why we cannot worship "molten gods", for we are created in the image and likeness of the one true God and cannot worship that which is beneath us, and as Christ ascended as a man into heaven, so we have only Christ Jesus to worship -- there is nothing higher than God.
+The life of Christ is a clear testament to why we cannot worship "molten gods" or "graven images", for we are created in the image and likeness of the one true God and cannot worship anything that is beneath us, and as Christ ascended as a man into heaven, so we have only Christ Jesus to worship -- there is nothing higher for us to worship than God.